Kadaram Kondan: Plot

 Vasu and KK take refuge at KK's safe house.
-While KK is distracted, Vasu manages to contact Kalpana, alerting her of his dire situation.
-Kalpana arrives at the safe house, but not before Vincent's team does.
-She is then shot dead by Vincent, who is revealed to be a dirty cop.
-After Vincent leaves, KK manages to subdue his captors and injures one of Vincent's men - Umar, demanding the truth behind his botched burglary attempt.
-Umar reveals to KK that he was merely a pawn in Vincent's criminal deeds; Vincent had been hired by a businessman to kill his father - the industrialist, in order for the latter to inherit his father's wealth.
-Vincent had recorded the event on a spy camera and had arranged for his colleague, Anand Makaio - KK's boss, to cover their tracks.
-Makaio had sent KK to the industrialist's office at the Petronas Towers in the name of retrieving the files of his criminal cases.
-In reality, it was a trap set by Vincent, who had to have someone framed for the murder.
-Vincent's men (the two assassins) had attempted to murder KK as well they had retreated after KK's accident.
+While KK is distracted, Vasu manages to contact Kalpana.
+Kalpana arrives at the safe house, but is shot dead by Vincent, who is revealed to be a dirty cop.
+After Vincent leaves, KK manages to subdue his captors and injures one of Vincent's men, where he demands the truth behind the botched burglary attempt on the industrialist's office at Petronas Towers.
+Umar reveals to KK that Vincent had been hired by the industrialist's son to kill his father in order for the latter to inherit his father's wealth.
+Vincent had recorded the event on a spy camera and had arranged for KK's boss Anand Makaio to cover their tracks.

+Makaio had sent KK to the industrialist's office in the name of retrieving his case files, but is actually a trap set by Vincent who had to have someone framed for the murder.
+Vincent's men (who are the hitmen) had attempted to murder KK, but they had retreated after KK's accident.
 The police arrive at the safehouse, forcing KK and Vasu to escape.
-Vasu is framed for Kalpana's murder, making him a wanted fugitive.
+Vasu is framed for Kalpana's murder, thus making him as a wanted fugitive.
 The police chase the duo around the city, but they fail to catch them.
-Vasu begs KK to save his wife, to which he consents.
-KK coordinates with his associates and forms a plan to save Aatirah; Vasu learns that Aatirah's kidnapper was actually KK's younger brother, Nanda.
+Vasu begs KK to save Aatirah.
+KK coordinates with his associates and forms a plan to save Aatirah.
+Vasu learns that Aatirah's kidnapper was actually KK's younger brother Nanda.
 KK corners Makaio and has him create a diversion in order to distract Vincent, before killing him for his betrayal.
-Meanwhile, Aatirah is taken into police custody under Vincent's watch; he plans to have her murdered after killing Vasu.

-The next day, KK puts his plan into action - he and his associates coordinate mass robberies across the city and have the culprits arrested by the police under Vincent's jurisdiction, thus creating mass chaos at his police station.
+Aatirah is taken into police custody under Vincent's watch, where he plans to have her murdered after killing Vasu.
+The next day, KK puts his plan into action - KK and his associates coordinate mass robberies across the city and have the culprits arrested by the police under Vincent's jurisdiction, thus creating chaos at his police station.
 As KK had expected, Vincent leaves to meet Makaio (as part of the diversion).
 With Vincent out of the way, KK and Vasu infiltrate the police station under the guise of police officers and attempt to break into Vincent's safe - which contains the footage of the industrialist's murder.
-Annie, Vincent's colleague, attempts to have Aatirah murdered.
-She is incapacitated by Vasu, but not before she manages to injure Aatirah.
-Vincent, upon discovering Makaio's murder, deduces KK's deception and rushes back.
-He fights with KK, resulting in the latter knocking the former out.
-KK acquires the pen drive containing the footage of the assassination and plants it on Vasu, who has been captured by Catherine.
-She discovers the pen drive in Vasu's pocket and plays it, exposing Vincent, who is then arrested for his criminal deeds.
-Vasu is released and is escorted to the hospital where Aatirah has been admitted to; she is shown to have narrowly avoided a miscarriage.
-She gives birth to a healthy daughter and has an emotional reunion with Vasu, while KK silently escapes.
+Vincent's colleague Annie attempts to have Aatirah murdered, but she is incapacitated by Vasu.

+Upon discovering Makaio's murder, Vincent deduces KK's deception and rushes back, where he fights with KK.
+KK knocks Vincent and acquires the pen drive containing the footage of the assassination and plants it on Vasu, who has been captured by Catherine, and silently escapes.
+Catherine discovers the pen drive in Vasu's pocket and plays it, thus exposing Vincent, who is later arrested.
+Vasu is released and escorted to the hospital where Aatirah has been admitted.
+Aatirah is shown to have narrowly avoided a miscarriage, where she gives birth to a healthy daughter and has an emotional reunion with Vasu.